 9. “Keikaku Doori” – Light Yagami

 Death Note is originally a Japanese manga series written by Tsugumi Ohba and illustrated by Takeshi Obata.
-The story follows Light Yagami, a teen genius who discovers a mysterious notebook: the “Death Note”, which belonged to the Shinigami Ryuk, where this notebook grants the user its supernatural ability to kill anyone whose name is written in its pages.
+The story follows Light Yagami, a teenage genius, who discovers a mysterious notebook: the “Death Note”, which belonged to the Shinigami Ryuk, and which gives the user the supernatural ability to kill anyone whose name is written on its pages.

-There is one memorable phrase during the scenes in this anime, that is 「計画通り(keikaku doori)」in Japanese.
-Light Yagami, the main protagonist of this super cool manga and anime series says this phrase.
+There is a memorable phrase during the scenes in this anime, which is 計画通り(keikaku doori))in Japanese.
+Light Yagami, the main protagonist of this super cool manga and anime series, says this sentence.

-To understand this original Japanese phrase, let’s see the each word meaning below:
+To understand this original Japanese phrase, let’s look at the meaning of each word below:

-Accordingly, it can be concluded as just as planned.
-This phrase fortunately is very common and considered as casual phrase.
-You can use this phrase as well when you talk with your Japanese friend.
+It can therefore be concluded as planned.
+Fortunately, this is a very common and casual expression.
+You can also use this phrase when talking to your Japanese friend.

 10. “Nico Nico Nii!” – Nico Yazawa

-Have you ever heard the phrase “Nico Nico Nii” pops up everywhere on social media and youtube across the internet as it greatly went super-viral?
+Have you ever heard the phrase “Nico Nico Nii” popping up all over social media and YouTube as it has gone super viral?
 This cute phrase is actually a catchphrase as well as a slogan of the anime titled Love Live!
 School Idol Project.
-This phrase is said by Nico Yazawa, one of the nine main characters in this anime.
+It is said by Nico Yazawa, one of the nine main characters in the anime.

-Next, the phrase “Nico Nico Nii” is said as the most viral and take social media by storm.
-Do you know what does this phrase means?
-It turns out that it’s not an actual Japanese word.
+Next, the phrase “Nico Nico Nii” is said to be the most viral, taking social media by storm.
+Do you know what it means?
+Turns out it’s not a real Japanese word.
 But it does have an adorable backstory.

-In Japanese in particular, there is the expression “niko niko にこにこ” which is the onomatopoeia of smiling.
-This is a common Japanese phrase that is often said by the Japanese during their normal conversation.
-Therefore, we can assume that this is basically expressing that you are smiling in your heart.
+In Japanese in particular, there is the expression “niko niko にこにこ”, which is the onomatopoeia of smiling.
+This is a common Japanese phrase that is often used by Japanese people in normal conversation.
+So we can assume that it basically means that you are smiling in your heart.

-In addition, this phrase is said along with the sentences as the following, which means it couldn’t stand alone.
-This phrase was said with the following 3 sentences, let’s see the meaning of them:
+What’s more, this sentence is said together with the following sentences, which means it couldn’t stand alone.
+This phrase was said with the following 3 sentences, let’s see what they mean:

 Anata no ha-to ni niko niko ni.